MoWafy001/temp-group-chat/README.md

 # Info
 The user goes to the home page, clicks `"create room"`, then gets redirected to a room with a generated id.
-The user to then share the room link with whome they want to add to the chat.
+The user could then share the room link with whome they want to add to the chat.
 The messages are not stored.
 If they leave, the messages are gone.